-- While both statutes allow eligibility for parolees, PRWORA states that parolees are only qualified aliens after having been in the United States for one year, while no time limit is specified in Section 214. - PRWORA permits otherwise ineligible aliens receiving certain benefits on August 22, 1996, to continue to receive such benefits. - Section 214 lists FAS migrants as eligible but they are not qualified under PRWORA. - There are two categories of noncitizens listed as qualified aliens under PRWORA that are not listed as eligible under Section 214: - Certain abused spouses and children (e.g., VAWA Self-Petitioners), and - Cuban/Haitian entrants.
+- While both statutes allow eligibility for parolees, PRWORA states that parolees are only qualified aliens if they are granted parole for at least one year, while no time limit is specified in Section 214. - PRWORA permits otherwise ineligible aliens receiving certain benefits on August 22, 1996, to continue to receive such benefits. - Section 214 lists FAS migrants as eligible but they are not qualified under PRWORA. - There are two categories of noncitizens listed as qualified aliens under PRWORA that are not listed as eligible under Section 214: - Certain abused spouses and children (e.g., VAWA Self-Petitioners), and - Cuban/Haitian entrants.